laurivaltteri/laurivaltteri/README.md

 ## ♈️ Biography

-My strengths are neuroscience twist in my analytics expertise and experience in talented teams in data science.
-I’m a digital professional with profound understanding on novel data analytics and data tools.
-Furthermore, the engineering-psychology foundation ensures understanding potential and caveats of statistical and cognitive biases.

-My work history in academia has provided a wide outlook over digital health data with over ten years of experience in personalized health.
-The experience in science has also yielded excellent capabilities in international collaboration, strong proficiency in independent work, and organising and managing projects.
-Working in multidisciplinary teams has flourished skills in resolving conflicts and resulted a solution-oriented mindset.
-Despite the independent attitude, research projects have also thrived behaviour to actively ask for guidance.
+My unique combination of neuroscience expertise and analytics skill set positions me at the forefront of the evolving field of decision science.
+This combination ensures a deep understanding of novel data analytics and tools, with a particular focus on how cognitive and statistical biases can influence decision-making processes.

+As a data professional, I possess a deep comprehension of the latest in data analytics and tools, reflecting the holistic, decision-centric focus that characterizes decision science.
+My background in engineering and psychology enriches my approach, allowing me to evaluate and apply various methodologies effectively.

+In academia, my focus on digital health and risk management over the past decade has broadened my perspective.
+This experience has not only sharpened my capabilities in international collaboration and independent project management but also in driving projects that require a multifaceted understanding of data and human behaviour.

-I've been involved in multiple applied research and basic research projects with physiological measurements, please see the *Skills* section for modalities.
-Projects' topics have involved sleep research, circadian rhythms, psychophysics, models of physiological systems, executive functions, situational awareness and multimodal perception, burn-out, and autonomic nervous system responses to emotional-cognitive factors such stress.
+I have been involved in a variety of research projects, focusing on topics like sleep research, circadian rhythms, psychophysics, executive functions, situational awareness, multimodal perception, burn-out, safety, and risk avoidance.
+These projects, detailed in the Skills section, reflect my ability to apply analytical techniques in varied contexts, a key aspect of decision science.

-My experience in cutting edge R&D teams has provided an extensive practical competence of current data tools, methods, and technologies.
-Moreover, my endeavour in scale-up business environment has provided an excellent position to gain experience in agile methods and to participate in product development and implementation of modern architectures.
-Working in a small company, constantly redefining goals has enhanced perseverant but yet resilient mindset.
+My experience in cutting-edge R&D teams has provided me with extensive practical knowledge of current data tools, methods, and technologies.
+My tenure in fast-paced business environments has honed my agility and adaptability, skills critical for successful decision-making in the ever-evolving data landscape.
+Working in small, dynamic companies has further cultivated my resilience and ability to thrive amidst constant change.

-As an analytic personality, I believe one should always think of the big picture.
-It is important to be able to identify what is relevant and to focus on that.
-And I can't emphasize enough the relevance of utilizing state of art tools.
+As an analytical thinker, I value the big-picture perspective that is central to decision science.
+Identifying what is relevant and focusing on those aspects is crucial.
+The importance of utilizing state-of-the-art tools in this context cannot be overstated, as they enable the holistic approach to decision-making that is at the heart of decision science.

 ----------